mattiaciollaro/mattiaciollaro.github.io/bio.md

 The merge is successful: Beckie and Mattia get married in November 2017.

 # Current version
 Mattia is under active development.
-[Get in touch](/contacts/) if you are want to download the bleeding edge.
+[Get in touch](/contacts/) if you want to download the bleeding edge.